Summarise database characteristics

 the OMOP Common Data Model.

-Create a mock cdm
+Create a mock CDM

-We begin by loading the necessary packages and creating a mock CDM
+We begin by loading the necessary packages and creating a mock CDM using the R package omock:

 library(dplyr)